superlinked/VectorHub/docs/articles/kg_ontologies.md

 # To further enhance the user experience, apply post-processing techniques to the retrieved related nodes.
 This step refines the results and presents information in a way that best provides users with actionable insights.
 ```

-For example, I pass the description text for “Jennifer Aniston” into my LLM, and now can store the fact that this discrete node (representing “Jennifer Aniston”) in my KG relates to the Jennifer Aniston textual description in embedding vector space (in the LLM).
+For **example**, I pass the description text from my KG for the “Jennifer Aniston” node into my LLM, and now can store the fact that my discrete KG node (representing “Jennifer Aniston”) relates to the Jennifer Aniston textual description in embedding vector space (in the LLM).
 After this, when a user comes and does a query for “Jennifer Aniston”, I can turn the query into an embedding vector, locate the closest embedding vectors in the continuous vector space, and then find the related node within the discrete KG, and return a relevant result.

 ![Jennifer Aniston KG](../assets/use_cases/j-aniston-KG.png/)

 Because you have control over and can modify your KG, you can limit your query results to exclude / reduce hallucination, and improve result precision and accuracy.

-In addition to 1) using your KG to insert context into your prompts (above), you can also harness and protect (maintain organizational boundaries around) the goldmine of data your corporation is sitting on by 2) creating a unified organizational KG using schema.org, and connecting it to your LLM.
+Great!
+But in addition to 1) using your KG to insert context into your prompts (above), you can also harness and protect (maintain organizational boundaries around) the goldmine of data your corporation is sitting on by 2) creating a unified organizational KG using schema.org, and connecting it to your LLM.

 ![organizational Markov blanket](../assets/use_cases/org-markov-blanket.png/)

-### 2) Creating a unified organizational KG, and connecting it to an LLM
+### 2) Create a unified organizational KG, and connect it to an LLM

 KGs can harness and protect (maintain organizational boundaries around) the value of your organization's data.
 Using a cellular analogy, an organization should erect a cellular membrane - i.e., a data boundary that contains and selectively (safely) exposes its proprietary data products.
 The cellular membrane contains the organization’s semantic data mesh.

 This organizational semantic data mesh should be powered by organizational KGs that enable the organization to use LLMs to realize and capture the free energy bound up in the chaotic jumble of its databases.
-An organization’s KGs (structured by the organization’s ontology) can act as a kind of Markov Blanket - the minimal subset of variables containing all the information needed to infer / predict a target random variable - anything that’s useful for organizational purposes.
+An organization’s KGs (structured by the organization’s ontology) can act as a kind of Markov Blanket - the minimal subset of variables containing all the information needed to infer / predict a target random variable (i.e., next term prediction) - anything that’s useful for organizational purposes.
 It lets you query your organizational data, and gain more control over it.

 With the blanket / membrane in place, an AI organization can safely expose - i.e., distribute - selected parts of its internal network-shaped data (a large connected graph), at the membrane surface.
 Having a well-defined ontology can enable your organization to use its KG to securely cooperate with other organizations, and maintain private networks with informational boundaries.

+**Creating a unified organizational KG using schema.org**

 **Any organization can use schema.org to create a unified KG with their own data resources**, thereby integrating them in a comprehensible, defined way - i.e., in a schema layer with an ontology (which can be amended as needed) that represents the connections between data items.
 Schema.org is maintained by the JSON-LD Working Group, is open source, and can be [downloaded from github](https://github.com/schemaorg/schemaorg), and then secured behind a firewall within your organization.